SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 September 26, 2013 By scottdm 1 Comment

 You know psychotherapy works.
 Forty years of research evidence backs up your faith in the process.
-And yet, fewer and fewer people are seeking out the services of professionals.
-Between 1998 and 2007, psychotherapy use decreased by 35%.
+And yet, between 1998 and 2007, psychotherapy use decreased by 35%.
 People still sought help, they just went elsewhere to get it.
 For instance, use of psychotropic drugs is up 40% over the last decade.

 A recent article in Popular Science traced the decline and outlined 3 provocative steps for saving the field.
 If you provide psychotherapy, it’s worth a read.
 The article is dead serious when recommending: